 The health science track provides a foundation in the general health sciences and gives you a choice of emphasis areas: multidisciplinary science, entrepreneurship, aging, global health, or cultures of healing.
 Each emphasis includes an optional practicum—a hands-on project or experience.
 You also may propose a self-defined emphasis area.
 You'll be advised by the Academic Advising Center.
 Course work includes:

 - A social science course (anthropology, psychology, or sociology)

 - A science elective (anatomy or biology)

-- A course in equity issues, health, human development, or physiology
+- A course in equity issues, health, human development, physiology, or nutrition

 - Five or more emphasis area courses

 The individualized plan of study track allows you to create a major not already offered at Iowa.
 It can be designed around your goals and should integrate courses from departments across the university.
 This track typically attracts students who are self motivated and goal oriented.
 You'll need to submit a plan of study to the interdepartmental studies faculty advisory committee before you declare the major in this track.
 It is possible to pursue this degree through the four-year graduation plan.
 All course work for the individualized plan must be taken at the university.
 The interdepartmental studies coordinator will be your academic adviser, and should be contacted as soon as possible.
 Your plan of study should include: